SchoolOfCode/w3_rock-paper-scissors-RyanBrown870/README.md

 5. The main content is not centred vertically perfectly due to the use of flex.
 I needed to get the header and footer at the top and bottom of the page but I don't think the main content is in exactly the right position.
 6. The main.js file is too big, I wanted to split it into modules and import the functions but doing this was not as straightforward as I first thought.
 I think you have to set up modules correctly and link them in the HTML file in a certain way.
 7. Some of the js functions are quite rushed and could do with refactoring for better separation of concerns.
-8. Still using alerts for incorrect usernames when this should be handled through the DOM ideally (I forgot this step).
-9. Can't use the return key to submit the username.
+8. Can't use the return key to submit the username.
 I think this is due to default event behaviour and possibly many events firing and overwriting the submitted name (so that the _final_ username is an empty string).